 Imagine two businesses:

-If inflation doubles costs, both need to double their tangible assets.
+If inflation doubles costs, both need to double their tangible capital base.

 - A needs another $8M.